VishnuNanilal/real-estate-project/README.md

 This project is a comprehensive real estate bidding platform where users can list their properties for sale, mark their land on a map, and manage bids from potential buyers.
 Sellers can set a closing time for each property, and admins can approve new property listings and bid results.

-## Features
-1. Authorization and Authentication.
-- Registration and Sign in.
-- User and Admin authentication.

-2. Map display
-- Marking and viewing properties
-- Differently colors and shades based on property status.

-3. Bidding - platform for bidding

-4. Admin privileges - Admin authorizes properties before and after bid.

-5. Recent Feed - Recently accepted properties displayed on recent feed.
----

-## Future Features
-1. Different components for:
-- Payment option using Sprite which only finalizes when the bidding is done.
-- Payment to the platform for flying the bid from both seller and buyer.

 ## Table of Contents

 1. [Project Title and Description](#project-title-and-description)